Asbestos on Navy Ships

 A diagram showing where asbestos could be found on Navy ships

-In places with poor ventilation like engine or boiler rooms, stray asbestos fibers could linger in the air for hours.
-This put Navy personnel working in these areas at a higher risk of exposure and asbestos-related diseases like mesothelioma, lung cancer, or asbestosis.
+In places with poor ventilation like engine or boiler rooms, stray asbestos fibers could stay in the air for hours.
+This put Navy and Coast Guard veterans working in these areas at a higher risk of exposure and mesothelioma, lung cancer, or asbestosis later in life.

-If you have mesothelioma from being exposed to asbestos on Navy ships, you can receive military, medical, and financial aid.
-Get started with our Free Veterans Packet.
+If you have mesothelioma from asbestos ships, you may qualify for military, medical, and financial aid.
+Get started now with our Free Veterans Packet.

 Mesothelioma Veterans Guide